Applicability

-TypeORM is an ORM framework for TypeScript and JavaScript that supports multiple database systems.
-This guide will walk you through connecting to OceanBase Database's MySQL-compatible mode by using TypeORM.
+TypeORM is an ORM framework that supports TypeScript and JavaScript.
+It supports multiple database systems.
+This topic describes how to connect to OceanBase Database in MySQL mode by using TypeORM.

 Prerequisites

-- You have installed the npm or yarn package manager.
+- The npm or yarn package manager is installed.

 Procedure